 6.5 The design documents and all official documents provided by the Chinese side to the Georgian side shall be in Chinese and English languages.

-6.6 Georgia's cooperation in the survey and design stage
+6.6 Georgian side’s cooperation in the survey and design stage

 6.6.1 Georgian side shall provide Chinese side with all basic data for design described in Attachment IV of this Agreement and be responsible for the accuracy and reliability of the information provided.